VultrexDev/vultrexdb/README.md

 // Return an Array of Objects containing the Keys and Values from the Database console.log(await db.getAll());

+// Return an Array of Objects containing the Keys and Values from the Database which includes the characters "fo" in the key console.log(await db.getAll("fo"));

 // Return the Value of a Key from the Database - if this fails, you can return a optional Default Value console.log(await db.get("foo", "defaultValue"));